filippo-fonseca/worksession_skill/README.md

 A powerful Amazon Alexa skill that allows you to focus while working/studying.

 ### Simply say:
-- "Alexa, start work sesh", and a 50 minute focused work session will begin
+- "Alexa, start work sesh", and a 50 minute focused work session will begin.

 ENABLE IT HERE: [amazon.com](https://cutt.ly/kfawRin)